Wiresk Scheduler – The Fundamentals

 Wiresk's scheduler banner

-The Scheduler is a fundamental component of Wiresk.
-It lets you specify exactly when and how frequently a Flow should run, removing the need for manual starts.
-Scheduling applies to Triggers.
+The Scheduler is a core part of Wiresk.
+It determines when and how often a Flow should run by configuring recurrence rules on its Trigger.
+This removes the need for manual execution and supports automated, time-based workflows.

-1. Data Retrieval: At the scheduled time, Wiresk sends a request to the connected app (e.g., Odoo, Notion, HubSpot) to pull data based on your defined conditions (e.g., all contacts named “John”).
+At the scheduled time, Wiresk sends a request to the connected app (e.g., Odoo, Notion, HubSpot) using your configured filters.
+For example, it might fetch all contacts where the name equals “John.”

-2. Job Creation: Each data item retrieved becomes an individual job.
-For example, if 10 matching items are found, Wiresk creates 10 jobs.
+Each record retrieved becomes a separate job.
+If 10 matching items are found, Wiresk generates 10 jobs.

-Wiresk uses a dual strategy for data processing to balance performance and reliability.:
+Wiresk uses a two-part strategy for efficient and safe processing:

-• Batch Retrieval: Wiresk pulls data in medium-sized batches (e.g., 100–1000 items at a time) to balance performance and resource efficiency.
+• Batch Retrieval: Data is pulled in medium-sized batches (typically 100–1000 items) to balance performance and load.

 This strategy aligns with the behavior of many APIs, which often handle requests individually rather than in large batches.
 By processing items separately, Wiresk ensures compatibility with various APIs and reduces the risk of large-scale job failures due to a single erroneous data item.